MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption-byok-azure-sql.md

 Steps for an existing SQL DB with Geo-DR deployment:

-Because the logical SQL servers already exist, and primary and secondary databases are already assigned, the steps to configure Azure Key Vault are the following:
+Because the logical SQL servers already exist, and primary and secondary databases are already assigned, the steps to configure Azure Key Vault must be performed in the following order:
-1. Start with the logical SQL Server that hosts the secondary database:
+- Start with the logical SQL Server that hosts the secondary database:
-   a.
-Assign the key vault located in the same region
+   - Assign the key vault located in the same region
-   b.
-Assign the TDE Protector
+   - Assign the TDE Protector
-2. Now go to the logical SQL Server that hosts the primary database:
+- Now go to the logical SQL Server that hosts the primary database:
-   a.
-Select the same TDE Protector as used for the secondary DB
+   - Select the same TDE Protector as used for the secondary DB

 ![Failover groups and geo-dr](./media/transparent-data-encryption-byok-azure-sql/geo_DR_ex_config.PNG)